typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 Implementation notes:

-- `start` does NOT fork automatically, only asynchronous `IO` values will actually execute concurrently via `start`, so in order to ensure parallel execution for synchronous actions, then you can use `IO.shift` (remember, with `IO` such behavior is always explicit!)
 - the `*>` operator is defined in Cats and you can treat it as an alias for `lh.flatMap(_ => rh)`